California Harassment & Discrimination Lawyers

 California’s At-Will Employment Statute

 Because California is an at-will employment state, employers typically have the right to fire employees at any time and for any lawful reason, with or without notice.
-However, California laws prohibit employers from firing employees for unlawful reasons such as discrimination and retaliation.
+However, California laws prohibit employers from firing employees for unlawful reasons such as discrimination and workplace retaliation.
 The Equal Employment Opportunity Commission has enacted laws such as the Civil Rights Act to prevent discrimination in the workplace that act as exceptions to the at-will employment doctrine.

 What are the Exceptions to this Statute?